vguerra/FlightDelayPrediction/report/README.md

 | D3    | 60    | 953k           | 950k                                |
 | D4    | 60    | 1.67M          | 1.7M                                |

-The results are also very close to the ones obtain in the paper:

-#### Target labels

 Results for different target labels:

 | label | delay | precision | recall | accuracy |